SolaceDev/solace-kubernetes-quickstart/README.md

 ## Kubernetes Volume Types support

-This quickstart is expected to work with all [Types of Volumes](//kubernetes.io/docs/concepts/storage/volumes/#types-of-volumes ) your environment supports.
+This quickstart is expected to work with all [Types of Volumes](//kubernetes.io/docs/concepts/storage/volumes/#types-of-volumes ) your Kubernetes environment supports.
 It has been specifically tested and has built-in support for:
 * awsElasticBlockStore (when specifying `aws` as cloud provider  in `values.yaml`); and
 * gcePersistentDisk (`aws` cloud provider)